MapsPeople/docs/src/various/mapsindoors-sdk-firewall.md

   order: 8
 ---

-If you need to work with MapsIndoors SDK from behind a firewall, you might need to whitelist these IP-addresses:
+If you need to work with MapsIndoors SDK from behind a firewall, you might need to allowlist these IP-addresses:

 ```bash
 104.215.58.230